Sentello/TradeX/README.md

 ```

 ### Webhook Example (TradingView Webhook)
-The same logic applies as with cURL, but keep the content within the curly brackets as it is, so it looks like this.
+The same logic applies as with cURL, but keep the content within the curly brackets as it is, so it looks like this:
 ```bash
 {
     "PIN": "123456",